vasishth/SMLP2018/index.md

 [Griebnitzsee Campus, University of Potsdam, Germany](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=3)

 The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
 Lectures will be held in Haus 6, Rooms S17 (Frequentist stream), S18 (Bayesian stream).
 Invited lectures will be held in Hoersaal H01.
-Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf)
+Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf).

-## Traveling to the University of Potsdam

 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

-## Hotel accommodation

-All the participants should have received the information about the hotels that we have booked.
-If not, please look at [this list](https://drive.google.com/file/d/1v32RwpDlKjHajOcxpMplNGAvt68PMo71/view?usp=sharing).

-## About the summer school

-The Second Summer School on Statistical Methods for Linguistics and Psychology will be held in Potsdam, Germany from **September 10-14 2018**. **Note that this summer school follows the annual international <a href="http://amor.cms.hu-berlin.de/~knoeferp/AMLaP2018/Home.html">AMLaP conference</a>, which will be held in Berlin September 6-8 2018**.

-Like the first edition, this summer school will have a Bayesian and frequentist stream.
-Bayesian data analysis will be taught (first four days) by Michael Betancourt, who is one of the lead developers of Stan; he will be assisted by Bruno Nicenboim and Shravan Vasishth.
-The frequentist stream will be led by Reinhold Kliegl, Audrey Bürki, and Daniel Schad.
-Both tracks will be aimed at linguists and psychologists, but are relevant for cognitive scientists working in many different areas.
-We will cover the necessary theoretical background for both statistical frameworks, and participants will get hands-on practice in learning to analyze real data sets.

-The pace of this summer school will be intense!
-Participants should expect to be working hard during this one week, and to go home and review the materials after the course is over.

-## How to apply

-Applications will open on **15 February 2018**, and will close **1 April 2018**.
-Decisions will be sent out **10 April 2018**.

-<strike>To apply, please fill out this form</strike>The deadline for applications is now past.
-The decisions will be announced April 10 2018.

-There were 235 applications, which is about 100 more than in 2017.

-**Please note that decisions have been announced by email.** If you applied and didn't receive an email, please check your spam folder.
-If all else fails, please contact Shravan Vasishth.

 ## Fees